bef178/algo/README.md

-data structure, component and algorithm
+# data structure, algorithm and component

+concise and precise